BillJr99/BillJr99.github.io/_pages/cv.md

   * Director of Undergraduate Affairs, 2014-2015
   * Associate Department Head, 2015-2019

-* Instructor (Adjunct) of Computer Science and Engineering at Syracuse University, 2020-Present
+* Instructor (Part-Time) of Computer Science and Engineering at Syracuse University, 2020-Present

 Selected Publications
 ======